SouthsideSoftware/RabbitOperations/README.md

 RavenDB is embedded by default.
 Ayende has graciously agreed to provide a license for this purpose.
 You can also use an external RavenDB if you like.
 If you use RavenDB externally, you will have to obtain an appropriate license from their [website](http://www.ravendb.org).

-## Current State
-* Windows service to read messages is completed.
-It currently parses NServiceBus Headers and capture the raw message body.
-It then writes a document with the data to RavenDB.

 ## Next Steps
 * Check out our [Trello board](https://trello.com/b/m0ZLn5d7/rabbitoperations) that shows what we're up to and what